 +at the top right of the screen, beside your avatar image.

-- Notice, when you're on your repository's page, that there is a button to 'create new file' and another for 'upload files'.
-For now, click on 'upload files'.
+Notice, when you're on your repository's page, that there is a button to 'create new file' and another for 'upload files'.

-- On the page that opens, there is a large grey box in the center of the screen.
-You can drag and drop files into that box to upload them into your repository.
-Drag the html file you created in the previous exercise (the one you made with Pandoc, and then saved to your computer via the DHBox filemanager) into the grey box.
-It will upload the file; you can drag multiple files into the box to upload them into your repository.
+Drag the HTML file you created in the previous exercise (the one you made with Pandoc, and then saved to your computer via the DH Box File Manager) into the large grey box.
+This will upload the file.
+You can drag multiple files into the box to upload them into your repository.

 Instead of creating multiple versions of a file, you have a single file that has a version history.
 Neat, eh?